 Search warrants are court orders that allow law enforcement to search:

-- any other specified place suspected of containing evidence of illegal activity.
+- any other specified place suspected of containing evidence of unlawful activity.

 The Fourth Amendment of the United States Constitution guarantees:

-- The right of the people to be secure in their persons and houses against unreasonable searches and seizures, and no Warrants shall issue, but upon probable cause, particularly describing the place to be searched, and the persons or things to be seized.3
+The right of the people to be secure in their persons and houses against unreasonable searches and seizures, and no Warrants shall issue, but upon probable cause, particularly describing the place to be searched, and the persons or things to be seized.1

 To obtain a search warrant, law enforcement must submit an application to a magistrate (judge).
 The application includes an affidavit under penalty of perjury that:

-- names or describes the person to be searched or searched for,
+- names or describes the person to be searched,

 - particularly describes the property, thing, or things to be searched for, and

-- specifically describes the place to be searched.4
+- specifically describes the place to be searched.2

 - insufficient on its face,

-- resulted in the seizure of evidence not described in the warrant.5
+- resulted in the seizure of evidence not described in the warrant.3

-Yes, it is possible to make a motion to quash BEFORE a search warrant is executed.
-Here is a real-life example:
+Note it is possible to file a motion to quash before a search warrant is executed.5

-An arrest warrant is issued when a magistrate is satisfied that there are reasonable grounds to believe that a person has committed a felony or a misdemeanor.7 A warrant for arrest is a legal process that orders that:
+An arrest warrant is issued when a magistrate is satisfied that there is probable cause to believe that you have committed a felony or a misdemeanor.7 Once the warrant is issued, you may be:

 - brought before a magistrate for a court appearance.